 In prior years the School District entered into capitalized leases for copiers.
 The total capitalized cost of the copiers is \$221,402.
-All of the leases meet the criteria of a capital lease as defined by Statement of Financial Accounting Standards No. 13, "Accounting for Leases," which defines a capital lease generally as one which transfers benefits and risks of ownership to the lessee.
+All of the leases meet the criteria of a capital lease as defined by the Standards which defines a capital lease generally as one which transfers benefits and risks of ownership to the lessee.
 Capital lease payments are reflected as debt service expenditures on the fund financial statements for the governmental funds.
 These expenditures are reflected as support service expenditures in the general fund on the budgetary basis.
 Capital assets acquired by the leases have been capitalized in the General Fund in the amount equal to the present value of the minimum lease payments at the time of acquisition.
 A corresponding liability was recorded in the Government-wide financial statements.
+The final payments on the capital lease were made in fiscal year 2010.